 The University is governed by a Council of 15 members representing University and community interests and led by the Chancellor.
 The Vice-Chancellor is the principal executive officer of the University and is responsible for the overall direction of corporate planning, budget activities and external relations.
 Under the Council, the Vice-Chancellor manages and supervises the administrative, financial and other activities of the University.

-For more information on the governance of UNSW, including the Council, Academic Board, the Vice-Chancellor and Executive Team, please click here.
+For more information on the governance of UNSW, including the Council, Academic Board, the Vice-Chancellor, Management Board and Executive Team, please click here.

 The Organisational Structure of UNSW is available by clicking here.

 The University is made up of faculties, which are groupings of schools according to academic disciplines, through which academic staff conduct teaching at undergraduate, postgraduate and higher degree levels, and pursue research and scholarly investigations.
 The University's academic organisations include eight faculties and UNSW Canberra, and 56 schools.
 Faculty business is assisted by a Faculty Board and various Faculty committees.

 The University also conducts teaching and research at its teaching hospitals, medical research institutes, Centres of Excellence, research centres and field stations.

 For more information on UNSW's faculties and schools, please click here.

 Information held by UNSW

 The University maintains a range of records that document the University's business.
 Key policy-making and critical records are registered in the University's central recordkeeping system.
 These include records on the University's governance as well as records on key administrative, student and personnel matters.
 Further information is also created and held by the individual divisions, faculties and schools.

 In addition, the University Archives acquires, preserves and makes available the records of university governance and administration, faculties and schools, student organisations and other bodies and individuals associated with UNSW.